DSXiangLi/DecryptPrompt/README.md

 - Focused Transformer: Contrastive Training for Context Scaling
 - Lost in the Middle: How Language Models Use Long Contexts :star:

-### LLM微调经验 (tune_practice_report)
-- 更少，质量更高的数据带来质变
-    - LIMA: Less Is More for Alignment :star:
-    - Maybe Only 0.5% Data is Needed: A Preliminary Exploration of Low Training Data Instruction Tuning -Textbooks Are All You Need
-- 其他
-    - BELLE: Exploring the Impact of Instruction Data Scaling on Large Language Models: An Empirical Study on Real-World Use Cases
-    - Baize: Baize: An Open-Source Chat Model with Parameter-Efficient Tuning on Self-Chat Data
-    - A Comparative Study between Full-Parameter and LoRA-based Fine-Tuning on Chinese Instruction Data for Large LM
-    - Exploring ChatGPT’s Ability to Rank Content: A Preliminary Study on Consistency with Human Preferences
-    - Towards Better Instruction Following Language Models for Chinese: Investigating the Impact of Training Data and Evaluation

 ### 降低模型幻觉 (reliability)
 - Trusting Your Evidence: Hallucinate Less with Context-aware Decoding  :star:
 - SELF-REFINE:ITERATIVE REFINEMENT WITH SELF-FEEDBACK  :star: